Bonkeyzz/SSH_Ramdisk_Creator/README.md

 # With iOS version 15.7.
 Keys will be fetched online.
 ./sshrd.py -d 0 -c 0x8000 -m n66ap -pt iPhone8,2 -i 15.7
 ```
-Ramdisks will be located in `final_ramdisk` once the program finishes.
+Ramdisks will be located in `final_ramdisk` once the program finishes. </br>
+**NOTE: iOS 16.x is not supported yet.
+I will not be able to help with any errors occuring when trying to create a ramdisk for this version.**

 # Donate
-Want to support my work?
-Buy me a coffee. :^)
+Feel free to donate if you wanna support my work!
 <a href="https://paypal.me/bonkeyzz"></br>
 <img src="https://raw.githubusercontent.com/andreostrovsky/donate-with-paypal/master/blue.svg" height="40"></a>